Wellbeing Statement

 Children enjoy coming to school and are engaged in their learning.
 They have mutual trust, respect and support.

-Pupil questionnaires demonstrate pupils feel safe and well cared for in school.
+Our pupil questionnaires, and conversations between staff and pupils, demonstrate that the children feel safe and well cared for in school.
 They identify who can help them and who they can speak to if they need support.

 In addition, staff members also know who they can speak to if they are struggling with their own mental health.